Documentation > Introduction > What is SIIT/NAT64?

 Here’s the setup: A wants to request an HTTP resource from V. It therefore sends a packet to 203.0.113.16:80.
 The source address is its own IP, while the source port was chosen randomly when the socket was bound.
 This is all normal and independent of NAPT.

-When A’s first packet arrives to NAPT, the latter realizes it lacks an mapping for 192.168.0.8:1234, so it opens a new socket (1) towards V. (Again, the source address is its own IP, while the source port is chosen randomly.)
+When A’s first packet arrives to NAPT, the latter realizes it lacks a mapping for 192.168.0.8:1234, so it opens a new socket (1) towards V. (Again, the source address is its own IP, while the source port is chosen randomly.)

 It will, from now, act as a middleman, and proceed to copy the data received from one socket to the other (2).